 where variance $\beta_u$ is determined by the noise schedule.

-\paragraph*{Inference.} At test time, a latent Gaussian noise $\mathbf{z}_T$ can be iteratively denoised with $\epsilon_\theta$ to generate a latent displacement map $\mathbf{z}_0$, conditioned on body shape, pose, velocity and cloth material.
-The VAE then decodes $\mathbf{z}_0$ into a displacement map $\hat{D}$, which allows to compute mesh $\mathcal{\hat{M}}$ with \cref{eq:generate-mesh-from-displacement}.
-Several algorithms can be used to reverse the latent diffusion (\eg~DDPM~\cite{ddpm} or DDIM~\cite{ddim}) with varying levels of inference speed, sample quality and stochasticity.
-We use the DPM-Solver++~\cite{dpm++} sampler thanks to its quality for the number of denoising steps required.
-The discrete latent update to compute $\mathbf{z}_0$ from $\mathbf{z}_T$ can be written as
+\paragraph*{Inference.} At test time, a latent Gaussian noise $\mathbf{z}_T$ is iteratively denoised with $\epsilon_\theta$ to generate a latent displacement map $\mathbf{z}_0$, conditioned on body shape, poses and cloth material.
+The VAE then decodes $\mathbf{z}_0$ into a displacement map $\hat{D}$, which allows to compute mesh $\mathcal{\hat{M}}$ with \Cref{eq:generate-mesh-from-displacement}.
+Several algorithms can be used to reverse the latent diffusion (\eg~DDPM~\citep{ddpm} or DDIM~\citep{ddim}) with varying levels of inference speed, sample quality and stochasticity.
+We use the DPM-Solver++~\citep{dpm++} sampler thanks to its quality for the number of denoising steps required.